Memphis overhauls aging sewer system to support economic growth

 Largely funded through rate revenues with additional funding made available through bonds and loans, the project was titled the Sewer Assessment and Rehabilitation Program.
 Over the course of 10 years and at a cost of $350 million, Memphis planned to completely modernize its entire sewer system to support its growing economy and population.
 The city defined three overarching definitions of program success: technical success, affordability, and local/minority or women-owned business participation that creates local jobs.
 Because of the enormity of the project, and the timeline and performance benchmarks demanded, Memphis needed an experienced partner to manage the program in line with its goals, and achieve regulatory compliance.

 Because of its past experience and large footprint as a company, Black & Veatch was chosen to provide Memphis with services throughout the project’s duration, including comprehensive program management services, public relations and community outreach, financial management, and regulatory reporting.
-After starting work in 2013, the project is anticipated to be completed in 2023.
+Having started in 2013, the project is anticipated to be completed in 2023.

 The city has used the project as an opportunity to invest in the community and enhance equity among contractors who may often get overlooked.
 In past projects, the city had typically set minority participation goals of 10%.
 Despite a small number of minority-owned firms capable of working with a scope of work so large, Black & Veatch entrusted over one-third of the sewer program work to minority- and women-owned businesses.
 These local contractors will bring value to the community by continuing much of the assessment and maintenance work to keep the sewer system healthy long into the future.
 The project’s completion will create a better way of life for Memphis residents through the elimination of sewage overflows, but also by establishing a sewer network resilient enough to support Memphis’ development and economic growth.